Aalphakeem-Adroit/requirement-analysis/README.md

 Below is the use case diagram illustrating the main actors and their interactions with the system.

 ![Booking Management Use Case Diagram](alx-booking-uc.png)

+## Acceptance Criteria

+**Acceptance Criteria** are the predefined conditions that a software feature must meet to be considered complete and accepted by stakeholders.
+In Requirement Analysis, acceptance criteria ensure that all parties (stakeholders, developers, and testers) have a **clear and shared understanding** of what success looks like for a given feature.

+### 🔑 Importance of Acceptance Criteria
+- **Clarity and Alignment** – They provide a common definition of “done,” preventing misunderstandings between business and technical teams.
+- **Testability** – They act as the basis for writing test cases, ensuring that features can be verified against business expectations.
+- **Scope Control** – They help avoid scope creep by defining exactly what must be delivered.
+- **User Satisfaction** – They ensure the delivered feature meets the intended user needs and business goals.

+---

+### 📌 Example: Checkout Feature in the Booking Management System

+**Feature:** Checkout process for booking confirmation.

+**Acceptance Criteria:**
+1. The system shall allow a user to proceed to checkout only after selecting a valid reservation.
+2. The system shall display a summary of the booking, including hotel details, room type, price, and applicable taxes.
+3. The user shall be able to choose a payment method (e.g., credit card, debit card, digital wallet).
+4. Payment information shall be securely validated before processing.
+5. The system shall confirm successful payment by displaying a booking confirmation message with a unique reservation ID.
+6. The system shall send a confirmation email/SMS to the user within 5 minutes of successful checkout.
+7. If payment fails, the system shall notify the user with an error message and allow retrying or selecting a different payment method.

+---